ethereum/portal-blog/pages/posts/2024-portal-prague.md

 The am left with a deep feeling of satisfaction and excitement.
 The Portal protocol is something I first imagined a full four years ago.
-During that four years the teams and engineers working on the various clients have turned that idea into a well specificed protocol with four distinct clients and a growing suite of monitoring and testing infrastructure.
+During that four years the teams and engineers working on the various clients have turned that idea into a well specified protocol with four distinct clients and a growing suite of monitoring and testing infrastructure.
 My satisfaction comes from seeing the tangible imminence of the thing that was imagined being something that is real.
 And my exitement is in having tangible results in a live